Why Marriage Matters

 What if you’re recovering from the pain of an affair?
 Can you ever feel truly in love again?
 What does it take to get past the sadness?
 How do you rebuild trust?
 How can you forgive?
 Can a marriage be truly good again after an affair?
 If so what does it take?
 Most importantly, can YOUR marriage survive and come out even stronger on the other side?

-These are the questions people are asking today, and the whole concept of marriage is being questioned by our culture.
+People are asking why marriage matters, and the whole concept of marriage is being questioned by our culture.
 Some are becoming cynical and giving up, saying it’s unrealistic.
 Yet deep down, isn’t that what we all want, a passionate and fulfilling marriage, that life partner who is our best friend and someone we can share life’s ups and downs with?

 An exhaustive study of today’s college students revealed: “They are desperate to have one and only one marriage, and they want it to be happy.
 They don’t know whether this is possible anymore.”-The Case For Marriage, Linda Waite and Maggie Gallagher, Page 3